ViTAE-Transformer/SAMRS/README.md

 - Please see in [[Generate Dataset](https://github.com/ViTAE-Transformer/SAMRS/tree/main/Generate%20Dataset)] for the codes of producing SAMRS dataset.

-- The codes of Pre-training and Fine-tuning are still being improved, which will be released later.
+- Please see in [Pre-training and Fine-tuning](https://github.com/ViTAE-Transformer/SAMRS/tree/main/Pretraining%20and%20Finetuning) for the codes of pretraining with SAMRS and fintuning on other datasets.